The Path of the VirusLast updated August 17th 2020, 12:30:52am

 The worst-case scenario is one where your immune system sends cells beyond the lungs, potentially bringing the uncontrolled inflammation elsewhere.
 These immune cells and their production of cytokines can start attacking other organs and lead to multiple organ failure.
 In this case, death can occur.

 But we should emphasize again: this happens in only a small share of cases.
 Most people have mild or moderate infection and the body’s innate immune response or the adaptive response successfully protects you against the virus.
 And even in severe cases, the science of treatment is improving all the time.
 There is a tremendous amount of active research on COVID-19 treatment options, and more innovations are coming online all the time.
 Many people who get very, very sick do go on to recover.

-Once you recover from COVID-19, your body retains the memory of having had it.
+Once you recover from COVID-19, your body retains the memory of having had it for some time.
 This is helpful since your cells are then ready to fight again if you are re-exposed.
 You don't have to ramp up as much of an immune response since you already have some antibodies and you have cells prepped to make more.

 To understand a bit more about how immunity works — what we know and what we don’t — head over to the immunity explainer.